 1 tablespoon shallots, thinly sliced

-1 tablespoon lime, with its rind, cut into very small cubes
+1 tablespoon lime, with its rind, small diced

 2 tablespoons freshly grated coconut, dry roasted until it turns brown